Midwest Car Culture

 Community context

-Asian North American communities in Chicago suburbs, Ann Arbor, and Minneapolis bring practical automotive values shaped by Midwestern reliability expectations and family-oriented suburban life.
+Suburban communities around Chicago, Ann Arbor, and Minneapolis bring practical automotive values shaped by Midwestern reliability expectations and family-oriented life.

 Driving patterns